 - Self Service Portals Boosts Site Traffic.
 The customised knowledge base of the self service portal acts as a useful tool for bringing in more website traffic, and marks a business as an information source and authority in its field or industry.
 As a result, current or potential clients place trust in the company, increasing the company’s credibility and brand visibility.

 Other voices, such as writers, bloggers, and clients can also share information via a self-service platform with forums or questions/answers functionality.
 Their articles primarily aimed at sharing solutions to problems surrounding the product can increase visibility by bringing in users that are searching for related solutions.

-- Self Service Portals Leverage Personalized Information.
+- Self Service Portals Leverage Personalised Information.
 An intuitive self-service portal saves time and helps clients locate the information that they need more quickly by using information from past problems.

-This becomes an even greater benefit when you also factor in the ability for customers to personalize their self service accounts.
-Personalization can be a powerful tool when used with a self-service portal.
+This becomes an even greater benefit when you also factor in the ability for customers to personalise their self service accounts.
+Personalisation can be a powerful tool when used with a self-service portal.
 Whenever consumers log in, they can be addressed by name upon their welcome screen.
 The self service portal can keep a record of the products or services purchased and display the specific topics of expertise relevant to them.
-This way, clients realize that the business treats them as a valued partner with unique preferences.
-Personalization also ensures that the company learns about the problems and issues customers experience on occasion, and takes the necessary steps to address these issues adequately.
+This way, clients realise that the business treats them as a valued partner with unique preferences.
+Personalisation also ensures that the company learns about the problems and issues customers experience on occasion, and takes the necessary steps to address these issues adequately.